-As I was visiting Indonesia several years ago and strived to get as much out of South-East Asia as possible, I found myself sitting on a window seat, on my way to one of the most beautiful islands of the Philippines.
+As I have already visited Indonesia several years ago and strived to get as much out of South-East Asia as possible, I found myself sitting on a window seat, on my way to one of the most beautiful islands of the Philippines.
 Despite being aboard for a 5:30 A.M. flight, I didn’t even get a wink of sleep because of the excitement coursing through my veins, as I was finally about to visit Paradise.

 The first part of my trip included the exploration of the provincial capital, Puerto Princesa in Palawan.
 This beautiful city is unique as, despite modernism and innovation, you can still enjoy a bite of local culture there.
 I stayed in Puerto Princesa for about two days before heading to the highlight of the trip, El Nido, Palawan.

 El Nido, Palawan is a year round destination.
 You can easily experience, enjoy and appreciate the place whatever your dates might be.
 However, you need to consider the season to get your stay fully maximized.
 December to March is one of the pleasant time to visit because of the dry season, so the weather is perfect, not too cold and not too hot.
 April and May are months of a dry season, but take note that the summer in the Philippines can be too hot for my liking.
 A large number of travelers escaping cold European winter flock to El Nido during these months, so you can expect crowds and high accommodation prices.
 The period from June to November is thought to be a wet season in the Philippines, typhoons mostly happen during these months.